About Me

 This crash landing left my Dad with a broken neck, me with a broken heart, and my Mom an alcoholic.

-Before this accident, I had an idyllic childhood as my parents achieved the American Dream.
+Before the accident, I had an idyllic childhood as my parents achieved the American Dream.

 When I came home for visits from college, I found bottles of alcohol my Mom had stashed away.
 I couldn’t get through a single visit without multiple calls to my therapist to help me navigate the hurricane of emotions that continued to flood me.

-My Mom spent decades drinking to numb her pain until Thanksgiving of 2013 when her liver failed and we lost her too.
+Mom spent decades drinking to numb her pain until Thanksgiving of 2013, when her liver failed, and we lost her too.

 The prior year, at a business conference, after telling my story to a complete stranger with the same name as my father—he serendipitously responded “Charis, I understand your Dad being paralyzed for nearly 20 years—But why are YOU paralyzed?”